-- (1) During the 2021-2027 period, the EIT contributes to the general objectives of Horizon Europe, the Framework Programme for Research and Innovation, by integrating the entrepreneurship-driven 'Knowledge Triangle' of business, higher education and research to boost disruptive innovation across Europe. - (2) In accordance with Section 3.3 of the EIT SIA 2021-2027, in order to contribute to addressing new and emerging global challenges, the EIT shall launch open and transparent calls for proposals to create new KICs in priority fields selected among thematic areas of strategic importance and based on criteria assessing, inter alia, their relevance to the Union policy priorities with regard to addressing global and societal challenges, and their potential and added value to be addressed through the EIT model.
-The SIA 2021-2027 requires the EIT to launch the first new KIC in the field of Cultural and Creative Sectors and Industries (CCSI) as soon as possible, with a call for proposals to be published, if feasible, in 2021. - (3) Therefore, with this Call for Proposals, the EIT will launch the selection process for a new KIC in the thematic area of Cultural and Creative Sectors and Industries. - (4) According to the Statutes annexed to the EIT Regulation (recast), the EIT Governing Board shall adopt the selection procedure of the KIC. - (5) With its Decision 29/2021 of 5 July 2021, the EIT Governing Board has adopted the evaluation criteria of the 2021 Call for Proposals for a new KIC and the criteria are published on the EIT website. - (6) The 2021 Call for Proposals, as annexed to this Decision, has been developed in accordance with the Horizon Europe Regulation, the EIT Regulation (recast) and the EIT SIA 2021-2027, also taking into account the lessons learnt from the 2018 Call for Proposals, including the report of the Independent Observer.
+- (1) During the 2021-2027 period, the EIT contributes to the general objectives of Horizon Europe, the Framework Programme for Research and Innovation, by integrating the entrepreneurship-driven 'Knowledge Triangle' of business, higher education and research to boost disruptive innovation across Europe. - (2) In accordance with Section 3.3 of the EIT SIA 2021-2027, in order to contribute to addressing new and emerging global challenges, the EIT shall launch open and transparent calls for proposals to create new Knowledge and Innovation Communities (KICs) in priority fields selected among thematic areas of strategic importance and based on criteria assessing, inter alia, their relevance to the Union policy priorities with regard to addressing global and societal challenges, and their potential and added value to be addressed through the EIT model.
+The EIT SIA 2021-2027 requires the EIT to launch a second new KIC in the field of Water, Marine and Maritime Sectors and Ecosystems in 2026, with a call for proposals to be published in 2025. - (3) Therefore, following the Commission ex-ante analysis of 27 June 2024 on the relevance of a new KIC on Water, Marine and Maritime Sectors and Ecosystems and confirming its launch in 2026 8 with the Call for Proposals 2025, the EIT will launch the selection process. - (4) With its Decision 33/2024 of 30 October 2024, the EIT Governing Board has adopted the evaluation criteria of the EIT Call for Proposals 2025 for the new KIC, and the criteria are published on the EIT website. - (5) According to the Statutes annexed to the EIT Regulation, the EIT Governing Board shall adopt the selection procedure of the new KIC. - (6) The EIT Call for Proposals 2025, as annexed to this Decision, has been developed in accordance with the Horizon Europe Regulation, the EIT Regulation and the EIT SIA 2021-2027, also taking into account the lessons learnt from the EIT Call for Proposals 2021, the Independent Observer, the IAS audit of the EIT Call for Proposals 2021, feedback from the EIT Governing Board and the EIT Staff, and the latest developments of the EIT KIC model.